 Jared and I always talked about starting a family after 2-3 years of marriage.
+After our marriage, I read a recent article which was published at that time and was doing quite well with the contraceptive I found on there with its complete review.
 We wanted time to explore life together, and frankly, I thought it would be easy to start when the time came.
 They always tell you, “don’t have unprotected sex without a contraceptive, or you’ll get pregnant.”
 Well, they don’t tell you that a healthy couple has about a 20% chance of getting pregnant each month, with most couples conceiving after 6-12 months of trying.

 Side note here: The term trying used to gross me out a bit.
 Like people were telling too much about their sex life.
 But to couples trying to conceive, trying means much more than intercourse.
 Temping, tracking, monitoring, taking prenatal vitamins, sperm friendly lube, the list goes on.

 After passing the three-year mark of marriage, the disappointment in the first few months of trying was hard to handle.
 Each month represented a new opportunity … until it didn’t.
 After 9 months we conceived, only to miscarry our baby at 5 weeks.
 That was December 2012.

 The grieving process was harder to handle than I expected.
 Mourning not only the loss of our child, but yet another delay of the dream.
 Hope deferred really does make the heart sick (Proverbs 13:12).
 We entered the next months holding on to the promise that someday God would entrust us with children to raise.
 Some months trying, others simply not preventing, as I worked desperately to forget my cycle’s various stages.